 When you blow up a balloon yourself, it just hangs from the string.
 But party balloons from the store float straight up.
 Why?
-Because the store balloons have a different kind of air in them, a gas called helium.
-Helium is very light, so those balloons float – and if you let go, they’ll float right up into the sky.
-So our fan Brayden W. asked, how high can a helium balloon float?
-It turns out it can float about 20 miles up, not quite into outer space.
-The better part is that helium balloons really can lift stuff.
-In the craziest record ever set, 300 8-foot-wide helium balloons lifted a whole 4,335-pound house into the sky!
-So if anyone tries to hand you a balloon that size, think twice before you take it.
-It could carry you away!
+They have a lighter kind of air in them, a gas called helium.
+So those balloons can float about 20 miles up into the sky, almost to outer space.
+And they can lift things: In the craziest record ever set, 300 8-foot-wide helium balloons lifted a whole 4,335-pound house into the sky!
+We hope the owners weren’t in there…

 Wee ones: Party balloons come in all different colors.
 See if you can find 1 thing of each rainbow color: red, orange, yellow, green, blue, purple.
 How many things do you have?